-There has been a great deal of research done to ascertain the cost of the necessary equipment for this project and how best it can be obtained in the most affordable way and taking into account necessary procurement rules.
+There has been a great deal of research done to ascertain the cost of the necessary equipment for this project and how best it can be obtained in the most affordable way while taking into account necessary procurement rules.
 As with all projects on the Isles of Scilly the location factor has also been considered.

-Much of the funding for the project is for the innovation that the project will develop as well as the physical elements that will be seen by everyone on Scilly.
+Much of the funding for the project is for the innovation the project will develop as well as the physical elements that will be seen by everyone on Scilly.
 While the project will develop a long-term alternative transport solution on the Isles of Scilly, its aim is to test and develop new technologies.
 The learning from which will not only support the Isles of Scilly’s transition to becoming a sustainable community but also support the UK and beyond.

 What benefits will this project bring to the Isles of Scilly?